CraftAcademy/workshop/walkthroughs/step7.md

 end
 ```

-Now, if you run `cucumber`again you will be presented with a new error message.
-We are closing in to tha end of our first two scenarios and the only thing that remains for us to do is to tell the view (the `courses/index.erb` to actually list our courses.
+Now, if you run `cucumber` again, you will be presented with a new error message (I told you!).

+We are closing in to the end of our first two scenarios and the only thing that remains for us to do is to tell the view (`courses/index.erb`) to actually list our courses.

 We do that in our `applications.rb` and the `get '/courses/index'` route.
 Open up that file and locate that route.
-We need to tell tha application to store information about the courses in a variable that Sinatra automatically passes over to the view:
+We need to tell the application to store information about the courses in a variable that Sinatra automatically passes over to the view:

 ```ruby
 # lib/application.rb